MicrosoftDocs/learn/learn-pr/azure/intro-to-microsoft-purview/includes/3-how-microsoft-purview-works.md

-Here is where we will take a look at how Microsoft Purview works, behind the scenes.
+Here's where we'll take a look at how Microsoft Purview works, behind the scenes.
 You'll learn the core operational theory behind the functioning of Microsoft Purview for mapping and scanning your data sources.
-The key areas we will focus on include:
+The key areas we'll focus on include:

 * Loading Data in the Data Map
 * Browse and Search Information

 ## Loading data in the Data Map

 The Purview Data Map is a unified map of your data assets and their relationships that enable more effective governance for your data estate.
-It is a knowledge graph that is the underpinning for the Purview Data Catalog and all the features that it has to offer.
-It is scalable and robust to meet your enterprise compliance requirements.
+It's a knowledge graph that is the underpinning for the Purview Data Catalog and all the features that it has to offer.
+It's scalable and robust to meet your enterprise compliance requirements.

 ### Sourcing data
 Sourcing your data starts with a process where you register data sources.
 Microsoft Purview supports an array of data sources that span on-premises, multi-cloud, and software-as-a-service (SaaS) options.
 You register the various data sources so Microsoft Purview is aware of them.
-The data remains in its location and is not migrated to any other platform.
+The data remains in its location and isn't migrated to any other platform.

 Registering a data source is done from within the Azure portal.
 Once you have a Microsoft Purview service configured in Azure, you use the Microsoft Purview governance portal to register your data sources.

 :::image type="content" source="../media/purview-studio.png" alt-text="Screenshot depicting the basic Microsoft Purview governance portal screen.
 We see the name of the Purview account along with options to select which include Knowledge center, Register sources, Browse assets, and Manage glossary.":::

 Each type of data source you choose, will require specific information to complete the registration.
-For example, if your data sources reside in your Azure subscription, you will choose the necessary subscription and storage account name.
+For example, if your data sources reside in your Azure subscription, you'll choose the necessary subscription and storage account name.
 The following image is an example of choosing an Azure Blob Storage source.

 :::image type="content" source="../media/register-sources-form.png" alt-text="Screenshot depicting the dialog to register an Azure Blob Storage source for Microsoft Purview.
 The dialog has entries for a name, Azure subscription name and storage account name, an endpoint, and a collection to add the source to.":::

 Each data source will have specific requirements for authenticating and configuration, to permit scanning of the assets in that data source.
-If you have data stored in an Amazon S3 standard bucket, you will need to provide configuration for the connection.
+If you have data stored in an Amazon S3 standard bucket, you'll need to provide configuration for the connection.
 For this service, use Purview to provide a Microsoft account with secure access to AWS, where the Purview scanner will run.
 The Purview scanner uses this access to your Amazon S3 buckets to read your data, and then reports the scanning results, including only the metadata and classification, back to Azure.
 Use the Purview classification and labeling reports to analyze and review your data scan results.

 > [!NOTE]
 > Check the [Microsoft Purview connector for Amazon S3 documentation](/azure/purview/register-scan-amazon-s3) for region support related to AWS S3 sources.